opalmedapps/opal-db-management/README.md

 Note: Alembic commands must be run from the directory corresponding to the database to which you want to make changes.

 To go to the latest version for the database, simply run `alembic upgrade head` (prefixing the command with `docker compose run --rm...` as shown above).
-You can also optionally refer to a specific migration file with a shortened identifier code (as long as it uniquely identifies the file within that folder of versions)
-For example to migrate to version file 'a7b8dd1c55b1_generate_initial_opaldb_structure_ddl_.py': `alembic upgrade d06`
+You can alterantively just pause the existing db-docker containers, then re-run them with the regular command `docker compose up`.
+Alembic will remember its previous revision number using the `alembic_version` table in OpalDB and it will see that there is a new 'head' revision that needs to be run.

 #### Inserting new test data